pruthvi2602/Summer_Internship_2025_D23IT170/README.md

 - Designed and implemented a real-world Food Recipe app with Home, Favorites, Meal Planner, and Settings pages.
 - Learned Agile practices, project planning, and documentation.
 - Improved debugging, UI/UX design skills, and security implementation for mobile apps.

+> Feel free to connect with me for collaboration or project discussions!